fanoframework/fanoframework.github.io/environment/index.md

 ipAddr := myEnv.queryString();
 ```

+## Built-in ICGIEnvironment implementation

+Fano Framework provides several built-in implementation of ICGIEnvironment.

+- `TCGIEnvironment` class which get environment variables thorough `GetEnvironmentVariable()` function from FreePascal `SysUtils` unit.
+For CGI application, this is what you use.
+- `TKeyValueEnvironment` class which get environment variables thorough key value pair.
+For FastCGI orr SCGI application, this is what you use.

 ## Enumerate all environment variables

 Sometime you want to know all current environment variables that web server sends to application.
 For example `TErrorHandler` class needs to be able to dump all environment variables.
 See [TErrorHandler source](https://github.com/fanoframework/fano/blob/master/src/Error/ErrorHandlerImpl.pas).